President: Josep Maria Bartomeu

 In the ‘80s the Museum was also opened (1984) and various large scale concerts, given by international megastars like Bruce Springsteen, Michael Jackson or U2, took place at Camp Nou.

 In 1992 Camp Nou hosts the football final of the Barcelona Olympic Games in which Spain gets the gold medal.
-This same year, the “dream team” of Johan Cruyff wins the first European Cup in the history of the club.
+This same year, the “dream team” of Johan Cruyff wins the first European Cup in the club history.

 In 1993-94, Camp Nou is subject to a new renovation project.
 The pitch gets lowered two meters and a half and the security ditch which was separating the field from the stands is eliminated.
 The main consequence is that the standing seats are removed, reducing the stadium’s capacity.